Jorgemendozaesp/TKT4196-CourseMaterial/py_guide.md

 NTNU - PhD student

-## Python
-Make sure you have python 3.7 installed.
-To verify that, type the following command on your terminal:
+First, make sure that you have python 3.7 installed.
+To verify that, type the following command on a terminal:
 ```
 $ python -V
 ```